-Under the freeway overpass at Red Rover Mine Road in Acton, Los Angeles City Mayor Sam Yorty speaks at the grand opening ceremony for the first stretch of the Antelope Valley Freeway.
+Under the freeway overpass at Ward Road in Acton, Los Angeles City Mayor Sam Yorty speaks at the dedication ceremony for the first stretch of the Antelope Valley Freeway.

-This first section stretched from (east of) Solemint Junction in Canyon Country to Red Rover; the day's event began with the opening of the highway at Sand Canyon as seen here.
+This first section ran from (east of) Solemint Junction in Canyon Country to approximately Red Rover; the day's event began with the dedication of the highway at Sand Canyon as seen here.

 Apparently the Los Angeles County Department of Parks and Recreation provided the temporary staging.
 L.A.
 County Supervisor Warren Dorn is sitting behind Yorty (there's a white splotch, probably a piece of paper, in front of Dorn).